SPH-CAP:

 Building Stronger Partnerships

-Strengthen connections among health authorities, community-based organizations, Indigenous organizations, research institutions, and other partners to promote collaborative action.
+Strengthen connections among health authorities, community-based organizations, Indigenous organizations, research institutions, and other partners to support coordination and collaboration across sectors.

 2